 Did the Trojan War really happen?

-The foundation of Western literature can be traced back to Ancient Greek epic.
-The Homeric works known as The Iliad and The Odyssey are among the most well known works of literature in the western canon.
-They tell the story of the Trojan War, a ten year siege of a city called Troy by the Greeks.
-The Illiad tell the story of how a beautiful wife of King Meneleus, called Helen, was kidnapped by the Trojan prince Paris.
-To bring Helen back and punish the Trojans for Paris’s crime, Meneleus led a massive invasion of Troy by Achean troops.
+The foundation of Western literature can be traced back to the Ancient Greek epic.
+The Homeric works are known as The Iliad and The Odyssey is among the most well-known literary works in the western canon.
+They tell the Trojan War story, a ten-year siege of a city called Troy by the Greeks.
+The Iliad tells how a beautiful wife of King Menelaus, Helen, was kidnapped by the Trojan prince Paris.
+To bring Helen back and punish the Trojans for Paris’s crime, Menelaus led a massive Troy invasion by Achean troops.
 For ten years the Greeks laid siege to the city of Troy until finally it fell and was ransacked and destroyed.

-Three thousand years later the German archaeologist Heinrich Schliemann uncovered a site, known as Hisarlik, which many experts believe is the fabled city of Troy.
-The city was clearly destroyed sometime in the late Bronze Age.
-However, the question of whether or not that destruction was the work of a Greek army is unanswered.
+Three thousand years later, the German archaeologist Heinrich Schliemann uncovered a site known as Hisarlik, which many experts believe is Troy's fabled city.
+The city was clearly destroyed sometime in the Late Bronze Age.
+However, whether or not that destruction was the work of a Greek army is unanswered.
 Archaeologists have long studied the site and still disagree on the likelihood that such an event took place.
 Sources are limited and experts are still divided over whether the story in the Illiad represents an actual war.

-The primary source of information we have about Troy and the Trojan War come from Homer’s Iliad.
-Unfortunately the Illiad is primarily a work of oral fiction that was passed down for generations before it was finally recorded in writing.
-This long history as an oral document casts doubt the on accuracy of the story and the descriptions of events that take place in the book are dubious.
+The primary source of information we have about Troy and the Trojan War comes from Homer’s Iliad.
+Unfortunately, the Illiad is primarily a work of oral fiction that was passed down for generations before it was finally recorded in writing.
+This long history as an oral document casts doubt on the story's accuracy, and the descriptions of events in the book are dubious.
 Moreover, the Trojan War happened sometime in the 13th century BCE, a staggering five centuries before the date of the earliest known written copy of The Iliad.
-Thus, The Iliad tells us more about society, war and culture in the 9th century BCE than it does about the Bronze Age.
+Thus, The Iliad tells us more about society, war, and culture in the 9th century BCE than it does about the Bronze Age.

-The best known candidate for Troy is a site in northwest Turkey called Hisarlik, discovered in 1970 by German archaeologist Heinrich Schliemann.
+Troy's best-known candidate is a northwest Turkey site called Hisarlik, discovered in 1970 by German archaeologist Heinrich Schliemann.
 There are nine levels of settlements at Hisarlik, and each level is divided into sublevels.
-Early archaeologists believed that level VIIa or VIIb were the mythical Troy, but dating of pottery shards has ruled those levels out.
+Early archaeologists believed that level VIIa or VIIb was the mythical Troy, but the dating of pottery shards has ruled those levels out.
 Today level VIh is the most likely candidate, as it appears to have been destroyed at some time in the late 13th century BCE

-Archaeologists know that VIh was destroyed in a violent fashion sometime during the 13th century, but the nature of its destruction is not known.
+Archaeologists know that VIh was destroyed violently sometime during the 13th century, but the nature of its destruction is not known.
 The site was not particularly impressive, with a small citadel and only a few broken foundations that remain today.
-As such there is very little evidence of a large settlement and archaeologists speculate that this site could have been destroyed by a natural disaster, an invasion or some other destructive event.
+As such, there is very little evidence of a large settlement, and archaeologists speculate that this site could have been destroyed by a natural disaster, an invasion of some other destructive event.
 Other levels of the site are known to have been destroyed by human violence, including VIIa, but most have ruled these levels out as likely candidates for the city of Troy from the Iliad.

 Related DailyHistory.org Articles